Job Market Paper

 Foreign Currency Exposure and the Financial Channel of Exchange Rates

-Abstract: Exchange rate movements affect the economy though changes in net exports, i.e. the trade channel, and through valuation changes in assets and liabilities denominated in foreign currencies, i.e. the financial channel.
-In this paper, I investigate the effects of U.S. dollar (USD) exchange rate fluctuations in small open economies, and assess the relative strength of the financial and trade channels.
-To identify an exogenous USD exchange rate movements in small open economies, I construct an external instrument based on the uncovered interest rate parity condition for the USD exchange rate against major currencies.
-I find that an appreciation of the domestic currency against the USD has expansionary effects on the macroeconomy and loosens financial conditions, which is consistent with the financial channel of exchange rates.
-Moreover, to have a structural interpretation of my empirical findings, I estimate a small open economy New Keynesian model, in which a fraction of the domestic banks’ liabilities is denominated in USD.
-The model estimates reveal that an appreciation against the USD can be expansionary depending on the strength of the financial channel, which is linked to the level of foreign currency exposure.
-Finally, the model suggests that the presence of a strong financial channel can potentially create a trade-off for central banks between stabilizing inflation and GDP, and it can increase spillovers from foreign shocks.
+Abstract: Exchange rate movements affect the economy through changes in net exports, i.e. the trade channel, and through valuation changes in assets and liabilities denominated in foreign currencies, i.e. the financial channel.
+In this paper, I investigate the macroeconomic and financial effects of U.S. dollar (USD) exchange rate fluctuations in small open economies.
+Particularly, I examine how the financial channel affects the overall impact of exchange rate fluctuations and assess to what extent foreign currency exposure determines the financial channel’s strength.
+My empirical findings indicate that, if foreign currency exposure is high, an appreciation of the domestic currency against the USD is expansionary and loosens financial conditions, which is consistent with the financial channel of exchange rates.
+Moreover, I estimate a small open economy New Keynesian model, in which a fraction of the domestic banks’ liabilities is denominated in USD.
+In line with the empirical results, the model estimates reveal that an appreciation against the USD can be expansionary depending on the strength of the financial channel, which is linked to the level of foreign currency exposure.
+Finally, the model suggests that the financial channel amplifies the effects of foreign monetary policy shocks.

 Publications and Working Papers

 Spillovers of U.S. Unconventional Monetary Policy to Emerging Market Economies: The Role of Capital Flows (with Michael Hachula and Christian Offermanns)

 Journal of International Money and Finance, Volume 73, 2017